Cowrie Station, Birdsville Track

 Gill was inspired to join the CCLD team after hearing from family and friends who’ve attended in the past about how much enjoyment they got out of the weekend.
 “It’s a great opportunity to give something back to the women of the bush I care so much about,” she says.

-“2021 will be my first Channel Country Ladies Day, and I’m really looking forward to seeing the smiles on faces of ladies out enjoying the activities and challenging themselves over the weekend.”
+“2021 was my first Channel Country Ladies Day, and I loved seeing the smiles on faces of ladies out enjoying the activities and challenging themselves over the weekend.”

 More team members will be introduced shortly…